On the Electrostatic Interaction between Point Charges due to Dielectrical Shielding: The Electrostatic Forces

 \subsection{The general case}

-Now we have enough ingredient to solve the original problem by considering the superposition of all the charges and image charges as we introduced charge $q_2$ at region $2$ distance $d_2$ away from the dielectric slab (see Fig. \ref{fig04}a).
-For example, the electrical as seen in region $1$ is equivalent to the electrical field produced by not only charge $q_1$ and image charges $q_1'$, $q_1^{(1,k)}$ where $k=0,1,2,...$ but also $q_2^{(1,k)}$ placed inside region $2$ at distance $(d_1+h+d_2)+2kh$ away from charge $q_1$ (see Fig. \ref{fig04}b):
+Finally, now we have enough ingredient to solve the original problem (see Fig. \ref{fig01}), by considering the superposition of all the charges and image charges as we introduced charge $q_2$ at region $2$ distance $d_2$ away from the dielectric slab, on the other side (see Fig. \ref{fig05}a).
+For example, the electrical field in Region 1 is as if not only are there charge $q_1$ and image charges $q_1'$ $q_1^{(1,k)}$ where $k=0,1,2,...$, but also there are $q_2^{(1,k)}$ placed inside region $2$ at distance $(d_1+h+d_2)+2kh$ away from charge $q_1$ (see Fig. \ref{fig05}b):